Charlie-robin/Charlie-robin/README.md

 #### Who am I?

-I am an associate software development coach working for _nology.
+I am a senior software development coach working for _nology.

 #### What does that mean?